Jeremiah Chapter Five

 Jeremiah 5:3

-Lord, do not your eyes look for truth?
-You struck them, but they felt no pain; you crushed them, but they refused correction.
+ADONAI, your eyes look for truth.
+You struck them, but they weren't affected; you [nearly] destroyed them, but they refused correction.
+They made their faces harder than rock, refusing to repent.

 We see that God is right in punishing them because He gave them the opportunity to turn from their ways but they refused.
 As we see in Hebrews 12, correction from God is a sign that we are His children.